Germany 'wouldn't veto' Polish tanks for Ukraine

 German foreign minister Annalena Baerbock said little on the subject to press.

-But she reiterated inside Monday's meeting that Berlin wouldn't veto the re-export of its Leopard tanks to Ukraine, EU foreign relations chief Josep Borrell said.
+But she reiterated inside Monday's meeting that Berlin wouldn't veto the transfers of its Leopard tanks to Ukraine, EU foreign relations chief Josep Borrell said.

+"Germany is not going to ban exporting of these weapons by other member states who have them and want to send them," Borrell said.

-She was "still waiting" for Germany's decision whether to transfer its own stocks of Leopards also, she told the room, according to Rau.
+Baerbock was "still waiting" for Germany's decision whether to transfer its own stocks of Leopards also, she told the room, according to Rau.

 Austria, Denmark, Finland, Germany, Greece, Hungary, Poland, Portugal, Norway, Spain, Sweden and Turkey have over 2,000 of the tanks between them, which Kyiv first requested in March 2022.